Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Conclusion

 \section{Conclusion}

 We presented the Web--Knowledge--Web (W$\to$K$\to$W) pipeline, an iterative framework that unifies focused web crawling with knowledge graph construction to discover domain-specific supplier entities.
 By analyzing the KG's topology to identify structural holes and using coverage estimation to quantify discovery completeness, the pipeline achieves targeted, efficient, and measurable entity discovery.
 Our coverage estimation framework, adapted from ecological species-richness methods, provides calibrated stopping criteria for open-ended discovery tasks.
-Experiments on the semiconductor equipment sector demonstrate that the W$\to$K$\to$W pipeline discovers 185\% more unique supplier companies than single-pass baselines (157 vs.\ 55) by leveraging structural gap analysis to guide iterative crawling into under-explored regions of the supplier landscape.
+Experiments on the semiconductor equipment sector demonstrate that the W$\to$K$\to$W pipeline achieves the highest precision (0.165) and F1 (0.123) among all methods while using 32\% fewer pages than baselines, building a knowledge graph of 664 entities and 542 type-consistent relations.
+Domain-adapted few-shot extraction with a curated glossary and type-constraint definitions eliminates type violations entirely, demonstrating that lightweight domain knowledge integration can substantially improve LLM-based information extraction.
 The W$\to$K$\to$W approach is general and can be applied to entity discovery in any domain where web sources contain structured but fragmented information.